Poster Session Ageing, Health and Mortality

 30. Trajectories of Concurrent Depressive Symptoms and Cognitive Function on Health Outcomes and Mortality – Findings from a Minority Aging PopulationNai-Wei Chen , Beaumont Health System; Miriam Mutambudzi, MRC/CSO Social and Public Health Sciences Unit, Institute of Health and Wellbeing, University of Glasgow; Kyriakos S. Markides, University of Texas at Galveston.

-32. Mothers’ Life Course Work and Career Choices and Intergenerational Ties at Older AgeAgnieszka Chlon-Dominczak, Warsaw School of Economics; Iga Magda, Warsaw School of Economics; Pawel A. Strzelecki , SGH Warsaw School of Economics.
+32. Mothers’ Life Course Work and Career Choices and Intergenerational Ties at Older AgeAgnieszka Chlon-Dominczak, SGH Warsaw School of Economics; Iga Magda, Warsaw School of Economics; Pawel A. Strzelecki , SGH Warsaw School of Economics.

 33. The Benefits of Knowledge: Mortality Expectations and Sexual BehaviorAlberto Ciancio , University of Pennsylvania; Adeline Delavande, RAND and Universidade Nova de Lisboa; Hans-Peter Kohler, University of Pennsylvania; Iliana V. Kohler, University of Pennsylvania.